 Expats living abroad in the same country tend to bond with one another, and that’s definitely true about Korean idols who speak English.
 Whether because of similar work activities (like working at Arirang, Korea’s English language channel), or simply because they lived similar lives at one point, transitioning from Western society to becoming iconic Korean figures, English-speaking Korean idols are drawn to one another.

 Even though these idols may not necessarily be the most popular ones in their group, fans from all over the world adore them and follow their SNS since English speaking idols are often more accessible than idols who only speak in Korean.
 With K-Pop growing popular around the globe, idols who speak English can play a real role in connecting directly with fans around the world.
+Imagine K-pop stars using the services of something like Effortless English Club to help improve their English!
+That would be so cool.
+There’s always that one member of K-pop groups that is fluent in English, so you see them speaking the most during interview.

 And lately, many of them have been doing it in a very public way.
 English speaking idols have shown that they have friendships that cross company lines.